lipu-linku/pali-nimi/t/tonsi.md

 #### sona sin

-non-binary, gender-non-conforming, genderqueer; transgender¹
+non-binary, gender-non-conforming, genderqueer; transgender\*

+**Commentary**

-¹Broader meaning than the former definition that is not as commonly accepted.
+\*Broader meaning than the former definition that is not as commonly accepted.